Prelude to the Mishima Incident: 1970 (Shōwa 45)

 On October 23, the all Tatenokai members conducted drills at crematoriums and power supply control centers in Tokyo.
-Before the drill, Mishima silently wrote "coup d'État" in English on the blackboard in front of the members who had gathered at the Arcadia Ichigaya Private Academy (市ヶ谷私学会館, Shigaku Kaikan), and showed specific locations where the city's functions would be paralyzed.
+Before the drill, Mishima silently wrote "coup d'État" in English on the blackboard in front of the members who had gathered at the Arcadia Ichigaya Shigaku Kaikan, and showed specific locations where the city's functions would be paralyzed.
 The members thought that the Tatenokai coup would finally begin.
 After the drill, Mishima visited Colonel Yamamoto's house alone at night.
 Colonel Yamamoto recalled that the visit that day was like the "Farewell of Genzō Akahani with Sake bottle" (赤埴源蔵徳利の別れ, Akahani Genzō tokkuri no wakare), who was one of Forty-seven rōnin.

 On October 27, Mishima and Mochimaru burned the blood oath in the gardens of the Mishima's troupe Roman Theatre (浪曼劇場, Rōman Gekijō).
 However, before handing it over to Mishima, Mochimaru secretly kept a copy of it.
-After the burning, while drinking coffee at "Almond" (アマンド, Amando) in Roppongi, Minato-ku, Mishima said to Mochimaru, "The nature of the Tatenokai changed after you buddy left.
+After the burning, while drinking coffee at "Almond" (アマンド) in Roppongi, Minato-ku, Mishima said to Mochimaru, "The nature of the Tatenokai changed after you buddy left.
 From next year, I would like to change the form of the group.
 You know the group very well, so I would like you to support us from the outside."
 About a week before, Mochimaru had received a call from Morita, who invited him to a sushi restaurant in Takadanobaba and treated him to sushi.

 On November 3, Mishima, Morita, Chibi-Koga, Ogawa, and Furu-Koga met at "Almond" and then went to the sauna "Misty" at 5-3 Roppongi 4-chōme, to discuss the draft of the Geki and the items in the Demands.
 At this time, Mishima stopped the plan for everyone to commit suicide, ordering Chibi-Koga, Ogawa, and Furu-Koga, "Dying is easy, living is hard.
 You must bear this."

 Mishima said, "You buddies have all come with the determination to die, and I am glad about that.
 However, someone must stay alive to protect the commander and escort him away so that he does not commit suicide.
 I have entrusted this task to Chibi-Koga, Furu-Koga, and Ogawa.
 Morita, I leave you to do kaishaku.
 Please do as fleetly as possible, don't leave me in agony too long."
 The three, who had already prepared for death, were shocked by the order to live.